Jman4190/nba-sql/README.md

   --seasons {1996-97,1997-98,1998-99,1999-00,2000-01,2001-02,2002-03,2003-04,2004-05,2005-06,2006-07,2007-08,2008-09,2009-10,2010-11,2011-12,2012-13,2013-14,2014-15,2015-16,2016-17,2017-18,2018-19,2019-20,2020-21}
                         The seasons flag loads the database with the specified season.
 The format of the season should be in the form "YYYY-YY".
 The default behavior is loading the current season.
-Example usage: --seasons 2019-2020 2020-2021 --skip-base-tables    Flag to skip loading the 'base' tables, which are player and team.
-Useful if one already has an initialized database and only wants to fill/update a season.
-  --create-schema       Flag to initialize the database schema before loading data.
+Example usage: --seasons 2019-2020 2020-2021 --create-schema       Flag to initialize the database schema before loading data.
   --database {mysql,postgres,sqlite}
                         The database flag specifies which database protocol to use.
 Defaults to "mysql", but also accepts "postgres" and "sqlite".
 Example